liusida/gpuVoxels/VoxCAD/README.md

 # Installation

-This is an example of installation on a clean Ubuntu 16.04 LTS
+This is an example of installing ONLY the VoxCAD on a clean Ubuntu 16.04 LTS.

+(Voxelyze3 will need GPU and CUDA, so usually on our laptop, we only need to install VoxCAD.)

 ```bash
 sudo apt update